Partner with us

 Personnel from the Water Center play an important role in training the next generation of Great Lakes leaders.
 In addition to mentoring students through research projects and internships, they routinely teach two courses at the University of Michigan.

-Science and Management of the Great Lakes is a graduate-level seminar offered annually during the winter semester in the School of Natural Resources and Environment.
+Science and Management of the Great Lakes is a graduate-level seminar offered annually during the winter semester in the School for Environment and Sustainability.
 Students learn from a multi-disciplinary team of instructors how to connect science, management, and policy perspectives to enhance the management, restoration and protection of the Great Lakes ecosystem.

 Field Methods in Great Lakes Oceanography is an intensive two-week summer field course, offered annually at University of Michigan Biological Station in Pellston, MI.
 Students learn how to take a variety of Great Lakes samples, analyze and assess them and synthesize the results while working on one of the largest Great Lakes science vessels in the fleet.